"Wisdom and the Catholic University"

-The Center for Vocation and Servant Leadership is offering an Advanced Seminar on Mission, entitled “Wisdom and the Idea of a Catholic University” and facilitated by Msgr.
-Richard Liddy.
-It will be held for the sixth time in the Fall 2016 semester and is open to 14 participants who have completed the University Seminar on Mission.
+The Center for Vocation and Servant Leadership is offering an Advanced Seminar on Mission, entitled “Wisdom and the Catholic University” and facilitated by Msgr.
+Richard Liddy and Dr. Anthony Sciglitano.
+It will be held for the seventh time in the Fall 2017 semester and is open to 14 participants who have completed the University Seminar on Mission.

 The aim of this seminar is to help Seton Hall faculty and administrators come to a deeper appropriation of their own interiority, and in so doing, come to appreciate the special wisdom that should characterize the Catholic university.